-How To Write A Check In 6 Easy Steps
+Banking Basics: How to Write a Check in 6 Easy Steps

-But it’s not a bad idea to have some on hand, especially when a new employer asks for a voided check to use for direct deposit information.
+But having some checks on hand is a good idea, especially when a new employer asks for a voided check for direct deposit information.

 Writing a check is easy if you know these steps.
 This is just one more personal finance skill that’s good to have.